React API Call

 Additionally, the ArticleList should pass each article as a prop to the Article component for rendering each article.

-If we call Wikipedia in the SearchBar component, we can get a list of articles.
+If we call Wikipedia API in the SearchBar component, we can get a list of articles.
 But how do we pass the article list from the SearchBar component to the App component?

 react api call - states & props design